tacofoundation/mrio/docs/en/specification/cog.md

 --EXAMPLE_BOUNDARY--
 ```

 The `EXAMPLE_BOUNDARY` is a delimiter used in the multipart/byteranges response format to separate the different byte ranges in the payload.
 It is a unique string defined by the server (in this case, EXAMPLE_BOUNDARY is a placeholder) that ensures the client can correctly parse and distinguish between the multiple parts of the response.
-Each part of the response is preceded by the boundary string.

 ::: info
-Most cloud object storage services like Amazon S3, Google Cloud Storage, and Azure Blob Storage doest not support HTTP/2 yet.
+Most cloud object storage services like Amazon S3, Google Cloud Storage, and Azure Blob Storage do not support HTTP/2 yet.
 So it is important to consider the server-side requirements when working with COGs.
 :::

 ## File Requirements

-Creating a Cloud-Optimized GeoTIFF (COG) with GDAL is a simple and efficient process.
+Creating a Cloud-Optimized GeoTIFF (COG) with GDAL is a simple process.
 Key COG features like compression, tiling, internal overviews, and interleaved chunk organization are automatically handled using the command `gdal_translate -of COG ...`.
 Starting with GDAL [3.11](https://github.com/OSGeo/gdal/pull/11541#event-16013050336), a new option, `INTERLEAVE=TILE`, was introduced.
-This option provides a hybrid approach between `PIXEL` and `BAND` interleaved chunk organization.
+This option provides a hybrid approach between `PIXEL` and `BAND` interleaved chunk organization (discussed in the previous article in this series).

 <figure style="display: flex; flex-direction: column; align-items: center">
   <img src="../../public/tiled.gif" alt="Tiled GIF" style="width: 100%">
   <figcaption style="text-align: center"><b>Figure 1: </b>The `INTERLEAVE=TILE` creation option</figcaption>
 </figure>

-The `INTERLEAVE=TILE` option organizes data into chunks at the band level (`HxW`), but it orders blocks in a way that is similar to pixel interleaving (`CxHxW`).
+The `INTERLEAVE=TILE` option organizes data into chunks at the band level (`1 x H x W`), but it orders blocks in a way that is similar to pixel interleaving.
 This approach allows clients to read multiple bands with a single range request, as the band data bytes are stored contiguously.
 This feature is particularly useful when working with images that have many bands, such as hyperspectral images.

-For example, consider a hyperspectral image with 200 bands where you need to access the first 10 bands for a specific region of interest.
-If the image uses pixel interleaving (`CxHxW`), a single range request can retrieve all the tile data.
+For example, consider a hyperspectral image with 200 bands where you need to access the first 10 bands for a specific pixel/region of interest.
+If the image uses pixel interleaving (`C x H x W`), a single range request can retrieve all the tile data.
 However, because the data is compressed, you would need to download all bands, decompress them, extract the desired bands, and discard the rest.
-Conversely, with band interleaving (`HxW`), the data for each band is stored separately, requiring 10 separate range requests to access the first 10 bands, as the data is not contiguous.
-Using `INTERLEAVE=TILE` (also `HxW`), the data for these bands remains contiguous within the chunks, allowing you to make a single range request to retrieve only the bands you need.
-This hybrid approach reduces overhead and improves efficiency, particularly in cloud-based workflows.
+Conversely, with band interleaving (`1 x H x W`), the data for each band is stored separately, requiring 10 separate range requests to access the first 10 bands, as the data is not contiguous.
+Using `INTERLEAVE=TILE` (also `1 x H x W`), the data for these bands **remains contiguous within the chunks**, allowing you to make a single range request to retrieve only the bands you need.

 :: info
 The main drawback of using `INTERLEAVE=TILE` is that the final file size will be larger compared to using `INTERLEAVE=PIXEL`.
-This is because compression is applied at the band level (`HxW`) rather than the pixel level (`CxHxW`).
+This is because compression is applied at the band level (`1 x H x W`) rather than the pixel level (`C x H x W`).
 The difference in file size depends on the correlation between bands and the compression method used.
 ::

 ### Optimized Byte Layout